cvg/pixel-perfect-sfm/doc/FAQ.md

 ```
 then this is likely an exception thrown by COLMAP.
 COLMAP and Ceres use GLOG and throw SIGTERM whenever an error occurs, thereby killing the program.
 Have a close look at the the condition of the failed check and try to figure out what happened.

-### Unsupported number of channel
+### Unsupported number of channels

 If the exception mentions `Unknown Dimensions (CHANNELS, N_NODES)`, then you are likely trying to use a different number of channels or interpolation nodes as the code was compiled for.
 The code is heavily templated, and requires explicit template instantiation.
 Therefore, certain number of channels and number of interpolation nodes are (by default) not supported to limit build time.
-If you want to use different channels and interpolation grids, we provide simple macros in the C++ solvers, usually on top of files such as `pixsfm/bundle_adjustment/src/feature_reference_bundle_adjuster.h`.
+If you want to use different channels and interpolation grids, we provide simple macros in the C++ solvers, usually on top of files such as `pixsfm/bundle_adjustment/src/feature_reference_bundle_optimizer.h`.

 ### Out of memory